StratumPanel/Stratum-Daemon/README.md

 Daemon to communicate with the panel easily.
 The daemon will handle syncing templates and doing migrations to other nodes which is triggered via the panel.
 The daemon will be written in Go.
-More information will be coming soon!
+More information will be coming soon one the panel is closer to completion.